css-doodle/cli/README.md

 ### config

 Display/set the configurations in key/value pairs.
-Currently only two configuration names are recognized:

 * `set`: Set a configuration with key/value pair.
 * `get`: Get a configuration value by key.
+* `unset`: Unset a configuration field.
 * `list`: List all configurations.

 Recognizable configurations: